SpudGunMan/meshing-around/README.md

 - `launch.sh` will activate and launch the app in the venv if built.

 ### Configurations
 Copy the [config.template](config.template) to `config.ini` and set the appropriate interface for your method (serial/ble/tcp).
-While BLE and TCP will work they are not as reliable as serial connections.
+While BLE and TCP will work, they are not as reliable as serial connections.
 There is a watchdog to reconnect tcp if possible.

 ```
 #config.ini